keygen-sh/keygen-go/README.md

 `Token` is an activation token belonging to the licensee.
 This will be used for license validations, activations, deactivations and upgrade requests.
 You will need to prompt the end-user for this.

+You will need to set the license policy's authentication strategy to `TOKEN` or `MIXED`.

 ```go
 keygen.Token = "activ-d66e044ddd7dcc4169ca9492888435d3v3"